Search waiting | Matsusada Precision

 Penetrant Testing (PT)

-Penetrant Testing (PT) refers to the process using capillary phenomenon where a penetrant is used to coat an object and fill the inside of the defect.
+Penetrant Testing (PT) refers to the process using the capillary phenomenon where a penetrant is used to coat an object and fill the inside of the defect.

 After the process, the surface penetrant is removed.